fspringveldt/ss-dockerfile/README.md

 volumes:
   db-data:
 ```
-5. Run `docker-compose build` and then `docker-compose run -d`.
-That's it.
+5. Run `docker-compose build` and then start your containers with `docker-compose up -d`.
+Use `docker-compose down` to stop them, and `docker-compose down -v` to remove mounted volumes.

 At this stage, if all goes well, you can shell to your ss container `docker exec -ti ss-site /bin/bash`, from where you can run your  `composer create-project ...` commands.